Robust amplification of Santha-Vazirani sources with three devices: Introduction

-The source of randomness described above is usually called a Santha-Vazirani source after the authors of \cite{SV}, where they have proved that classical randomness amplification is impossible.
+The source of randomness described above is usually referred to as a Santha-Vazirani source after the authors of \cite{SV}, where they have proved that classical randomness amplification is impossible.
 In their groundbreaking paper Colbeck and Renner \cite{Amp1} showed that it is not true in the quantum case.
+Their idea is based on performing Bell experiment and applying a hashing function to the measurement outcomes.
 However, the protocol that they have presented works only if the source of randomness is almost perfect to begin with.
 More precisely: if the source is $\epsilon$-free with $\epsilon<0.086$.

-Very recently another paper on this issue appeared \cite{Amp2}.
-There a protocol is presented which amplifies the randomness from any source with $\epsilon<\frac{1}{2}$.
-Unfortunately, it only works in the noiseless case, which is impossible in practice and even if it was possible it would take infinitely long time to finish the procedure.
+Recently, more papers on this issue appeared, aiming at amplification of any source with $\epsilon<\frac{1}{2}$.
+Unfortunately, they either work only in the noiseless case\cite{Amp2}, which is impossible in realistic experimental situations; require unbounded number of devices \cite{Amp3} or have a zero rate of amplification \cite{Amp4,Amp5}.
+These protocols assume only no--signaling, but for the reasons mentioned fail to perform practically usable amplification.

-Therefore, it remained an open question whether the amplification of arbitrarily weak randomness was possible.
+Therefore, it remained an open question whether the amplification of arbitrarily weak randomness under realistic circumstances was possible.
 In this paper we answer this question affirmatively.
-We do so by presenting a single amplification protocol which can be based on one of two different Bell inequalities.
-Both cases work for any $\epsilon<\frac{1}{2}$ and can tolerate an amount of noise and experimental imperfections depending on $\epsilon$.
-Practically, it means that the time taken to amplify any randomness is finite.
+We do so by presenting an amplification protocol which is based on Mermin inequality \cite{Mermin}.
+It works for any $\epsilon<\frac{1}{2}$ and can tolerate a finite amount of noise and experimental imperfections depending on $\epsilon$.